San Choy Bow

 • 2 tbsp brown sugar

-• 1/2 cup of frozen peas
+• ½ cup (75 g) frozen peas

-• 1/2 cup grated carrot
+• ½ cup (80 g) grated carrot

-• 1/2 cup bean sprouts
+• ½ cup (45 g) bean sprouts

-• 220g tin water chestnuts, finely chopped (optional)
+• 220 g (½ lb) water chestnuts, finely chopped (optional)

 • 1 tbsp sesame oil

-• Crushed peanuts to serve
+• Crushed peanuts

-• Lime wedges to serve
+• Lime wedges

-• Red chilli, sliced to serve (optional)
+• Red chilli, sliced (optional)

 Instructions

-1. Prepare the noodles (if using) as per the packet instructions, rinse with cold water and cut with scissors into small strands.
+1. Prepare the noodles (if using) as per the packet instructions, rinse with cold water, and cut with scissors into small strands.
 Set aside.

 4. Add the tamari (or all-purpose soy sauce), dark soy sauce and brown sugar.
 Cook for 2 minutes.

-5. Add the frozen peas, grated carrot, bean sprouts and water chestnuts (if using).
+5. Add the frozen peas, carrot, bean sprouts and water chestnuts (if using).
 Cook for 1 minute or until the peas have thawed.

 6. Add the rice noodles (if using), spring onion and sesame oil.
 Stir to combine.

-7. Serve the san choy bow heaped in lettuce cups, topped with extra sliced spring onion, crushed peanuts, lime wedges on the side and sliced red chilli if using.
+7. Serve the san choy bow heaped in lettuce cups, topped with extra sliced spring onion, crushed peanuts, lime wedges on the side and sliced red chilli, if using.

 Notes